richmahn/en_tn/1co/front/intro.md

 #### What are the major issues in the text of the Book of 1 Corinthians? ####

-The following are the most significant textual issues in the 1 Corinthians:
+The following are the most significant textual issues in 1 Corinthians:

 * "and in your spirit, which are God's."
 (6:20) Some older versions read in this way, although the best copies do not have this reading.
 * "I did this even though I myself was not under the law."
 (9:20) The ULB and UDB read in this way.
 However, some older versions leave this passage out.